relode-dev/people-exercise/README.md

 ## Getting started

-You will need to fork this repository and do your work there.
+You will need to fork this repository and do your work there.Once you've cloned it locally all you need to get started is `npm install` then `npm start`.
 Once you have completed the changes you will need to push your changes up to your Github repo.
-Once you've cloned it locally all you need to get started is `npm install` then `npm start`.
+You may send us a link to your repo.
+You may also zip up your project folder and include that as an attachment in an email to us.

+> **DO NOT ISSUE A PULL REQUEST BACK TO THE ORIGINAL REPOSITORY**

 ## Guidelines